myriadrf/LimeSuiteNG/docs/development/packaging/condaMetaPkgRecipe.rst

 .. note::

-   Conda metapackage packaging has only been tested on Windows platform.
+   Recipe build was tested on in radioconda environment for Windows and Linux.

 Recipe structure
 ----------------